aaronspring/test_website/index.md

 - June/July: 2 Town hall for Q&A meetings for different time zones
 - 1st July 2021: Freeze the rules for the competition
 - 31st October 2021: End of the competition (Final date for submissions)
-- 1st November 2021: participants make their submission codes public
+- 1st November 2021: Participants make their repositories public
-- 10th November 2021: make leaderboard public
+- 10th November 2021: Organizers make RPSS leaderboard public
-- 1st November 2021 - January 2022: open peer review and expert peer review, everyone can comment on submissions/codes
+- 1st November 2021 - January 2022: open peer review and expert peer review
-- February 2022: Announcement of the winners
+- February 2022: Release final leaderboard (based on RPSS and review grades); Announcement of the prizes

 ## Prize

-Prizes are issued for the top three submissions beating the re-calibrated ECMWF benchmark:
+Prizes are issued for the top three submissions evaluated by RPSS and peer-review score and must beat the re-calibrated ECMWF benchmark:

 - Winner team: 15000 CHF
 - 2nd team: 10000 CHF
 - 3rd team: 5000 CHF

 The 3rd prize is reserved for the top submission from developing or least developed country or small island states as per the [UN list (see table C, F, H p.166ff)](https://www.un.org/development/desa/dpad/wp-content/uploads/sites/45/WESP2020_Annex.pdf).
-If such a submissions is already among the top 2, any third submission will get the 3rd prize.
+If such a submissions is already among the top 2, the third submission will get the 3rd prize.

 ## Predictions